eboursier/eboursier.github.io/_teaching/sequential.md

 ## Year 2024-2025

-The first course will be given on Tuesday, October 1st, 2pm-5pm in room <code style="color : red">1A11</code>.
+Courses are every Tuesday, October 1st, 2pm-5pm in room 1A11.

 ## Course Evaluation